chat bubble headphones

 Think of it as a ‘digital border gate’ that records four key things every time you travel:

-- Inconsistent, as some stamps are missed or unreadable
+• Inconsistent, as some stamps were missed or unreadable

-Under current rules, UK travellers can visit the Schengen Zone for up to 90 days in any 180-day period without a visa.
-The EES will help both you and EU authorities keep track of those 90 days.
-No more mental maths or relying on passport stamps.
+Under the current rules, UK travellers can visit the Schengen Zone for up to 90 days within any 180-day period without a visa.
+Since its launch, the EES has helped streamline the tracking of those 90 days – eliminating the need for mental maths or faded passport stamps.

 What will the process look like for you?